-d.
-Deeming From Parent(s) to SSI-Related Child(ren) See CHILD in Section 10.1.

-The deeming calculations are as follows:

-- Step 1: Determine the total non-excluded gross unearned income of the eligible and ineligible parents. - Step 2: Subtract the needs of all ineligible children.
-The needs of each ineligible child are determined separately by subtracting the child's own income from the Allocation Standard.

-After a separate determination is made for each ineligible child, the allocations are added together and then subtracted from income.

-- Step 3: Determine the total non-excluded gross earned income of the eligible and ineligible parents. - Step 4: Subtract the needs of the ineligible children, which were not subtracted in Step 2. - Step 5: Subtract the SSI \$20 Disregard from the amount in Step 2. - Step 6: Subtract any remainder of the SSI \$20 Disregard from the amount in Step 4. - Step 7: Apply the SSI \$65 + 1⁄2 Earned Income Disregard to the amount remaining from Step 6. - Step 8: Add together the amounts from Steps 5 and 7. - Step 9: Subtract the Parental Living Allowance.
-See Section 10.1, Definitions.
+WV INCOME MAINTENANCE MANUAL CHAPTER 10 - INCOME 10.22 d. - From Parent(s) to SSI-Related The deemi ng calculations are as follo ws: Step 1: Determine the total non-exc gross unearned income of the eligible and ineligible par e Step 2: Subtract the needs of all ineligible children.
+The ne each ineligible child are determined separately by subtracting the child's own from the Allocation Standard After a separate determinat made for each ineligible ch the allocations are added to and then subtracted from in ild, ogether Step 3: Determine the total non-exc gross earned income of the eligible and ineligible par Step 4: Subtract the needs of the ineligible children, which not subtracted in Step 2. were Step 5: Subtract the SSI \$20 Disregation from the amount in Step 2. ard Step 6: Subtract any remainder of t \$20 Disregard from the amou Step 4.
+Step 7: Apply the SSI \$65 + 1⁄2 Earned Income Disregard to the amore remaining from Step 6.
+Step 8: Add together the amounts from Steps 5 and 7. Эm Step 9: Subtract the Parental Livin Allowance.
+See Section 10.
+Definitions. -

-The remaining amount is deemed to the SSI-Related child as unearned income.
-If there is more than one SSI-Related child, divide the remaining amount equally among the SSI-Related children.

-e.
-Deeming From Ineligible Spouse and Eligible/Ineligible Parent to SSI-Related Spouse and SSI-Related Child

-The deeming calculations are as follows:

-- Step 1: Determine the ineligible spouse's total gross non-excluded unearned income. - Step 2: Subtract the needs of all ineligible children.
+WV INCOME MAINTENANCE MANUAL CHAPTER 10 - INCOME 10.22 Related is more the rema ining amount is deemed to the SSI- child as unearned income.
+If there than one SSI-Related child, divide ining amount equally among the SSI- children. e.
+Eligible From Ineligible Spouse and /Ineligible Parent to SSI-Related nd SSI-Related Child The deem ing calculations are as follows: Step 1: Determine the ineligible spouse's total gross non-excluded unearned income.
+Step 2: Subtract the needs of all ineligible children.
 The needs are determined separately by subtracting the child's own income from the Allocation Standard.
 After a separate determination is made for each child, the allocations are added together and then subtracted from income.

-- Step 3: Determine the ineligible spouse's total non-excluded gross earned income. - Step 4: Subtract the needs of the ineligible children, which were not subtracted in Step 2. - Step 5: Add the remaining amount from Step 2 to the remaining amount from Step 4.
+Step 3: Determine the ineligible spouse's total non-excluded gross earned income.
+Step 4: Subtract the needs of the ineligible children, which were not subtracted in Step 2.
+Step 5: Add the remaining amount from Step 2 to the remaining amount from Step 4.
 NOTE: If the amount in Step 5 is equal to or less than the Allocation Standard, no income is deemed to the spouse or child.
 If it is greater, continue.